 Build your own buzz

-Another way to build buzz is to create your own event.
-Jennifer Miller, author of The Year of the Gadfly, has created several unique marketing events for her book.
-Jennifer is a traditionally published author who is building the buzz for her books with social media.
-She created the month of the Gadfly and her goal was to hit 100 book clubs in thirty days to break a world record.
+Another way to build buzz is to create your event.
+Jennifer Miller, the author of The Year of the Gadfly, has created several unique marketing events for her book.
+Jennifer is a traditionally published author building the buzz for her books with social media.
+She created the month of the Gadfly, and her goal was to hit 100 book clubs in thirty days to break a world record.
 She got a lot of great press for this.
-Jennifer was my guest for #MyBookClub chat on Twitter and wrote about it on The Huffington Post in an article called Savvy Authors Surfing the Web to Bridge the Digital Divide.
+Jennifer was my guest for the #MyBookClub chat on Twitter and wrote about it in The Huffington Post in an article called Savvy Authors Surfing the Web to Bridge the Digital Divide.

 How you can do this: